saladtopfive/OTWnatas-walkthrough/natas3/solution.md

 ```
 http://natas3.natas.labs.overthewire.org/robots.txt
 ```

-following this link we can see some text that states
+Following this link we can see some text that states:

----
-User-agent: *
+> User-agent: *
-Disallow: /s3cr3t/
+> Disallow: /s3cr3t/

----
-this is basically talling the crawlers to not go to /s3cr3t/.
+This is basically talling the crawlers to not go to /s3cr3t/.
 Thats exactly where we will go.

 ```
 http://natas3.natas.labs.overthewire.org/s3cr3t/
 ```
-there we can see again, users.txt, after opening it we see that it contains the password for natas4.
+There we can see again, users.txt, after opening it we see that it contains the password for natas4.